zulip/zulip/docs/git/terminology.md

 version of a working tree, which are used when merging.

 ## pull
 Pulling a branch means to fetch it and merge it.
-See also git- pull(1).
+See also [git-pull(1)](https://git-scm.com/docs/git-pull)

 ## push
 Pushing a branch means to get the branch's head ref from a remote